- What is a green card?

 - Step 1 to solving this major issue is removing country caps.

-Why do I need a Social Security Number (SSN)?
+- Why I need Social Security Number (SSN)?

 - The fastest, cheapest, and easiest way to apply for an Advance Parole (or travel document) is as part of the original green card application package you send to USCIS, by including Form I-131 Application for Travel Document along with the main forms (I-485 and I-130).
 You must attach a copy of your photo identification (such as a copy of the photo page of your passport) to the travel document application, as well as two passport-sized photos.